quattor/quattor.github.com/_posts/2014-10-02-madrid-workshop-summary.md

 Worked well since last workshop

-* More mand more automation, including list of pending issues by milesones at http://quattor.org/release (updated every 2-3h)
+* More and more automation, including list of pending issues by milesones at http://quattor.org/release (updated every 30 mn)

 Jenkins not working for some of the Quattor components: lack of time at UGent to fix the problem, not clear why it happened